btb-royals/dbb-ranking-parser/README.rst

 12345):
 ``http://www.basketball-bund.net/public/tabelle.jsp?print=1&viewDescKey=sport.dbb.views.TabellePublicView/index.jsp_&liga_id=12345``

+The league ID has to be identified manually in any of the URLs specific for that league (ranking, schedule, stats).

 For convenience, specifying only the league ID is sufficient; the URL will be assembled automatically.
 (Obviously, this might break when the URL structure changes on the DBB website.)